carlarsmendes/smartshelf_v2/README.md

 ## Testing

-The application uses Jest and Supertest for testing.
+The application uses Jest for testing.
 To run the tests:

 ```bash
 cd server